rajkumartetar/dgHabit/docs/README.md

 This document outlines the current dgHabit product, architecture, and UI walkthrough using up-to-date screenshots from `docs/screenshots/individual/`.

+Note: Screenshots refreshed on 2025-11-05 to reflect the latest UI (Camera permission first; Quick Actions simplified).

 ## 1. Overview
 - App name: dgHabit
 - One-liner: Build habits, day by day — log activities, visualize trends, and grow.